tisztamo/Junior/doc/web.md

 The Contributor project provides a web interface to automate making changes with the help of the Language Learning Model (LLM).
 It's designed for use with ChatGPT Pro and doesn't require an API key.

+## Architecture

+The web interface is composed of two different servers: a frontend and a backend.
+The frontend server runs on port 5173, and the backend server runs on port 10101.

 ## Starting the Web Interface

-Run the application with `npm start` to start a local server on port 3000.
-Open your web browser and navigate to `http://localhost:3000` to access the web interface.
+Run the application with `npm start` to start both servers.
+A web browser window will automatically open at `http://localhost:5173`, which is where you can access the web interface.

 ## Workflow